 Like others before Ed “Big Daddy” Roth hit the model car world, Geraghty and Crawford received no royalties.
 Back then not only kids but also car builders didn’t know about licensing deals or royalties

 New Grasshopper Roadster Built by Dave Shuten and Galpin Auto Sports

-To say I was blown away at this year’s Grand National Roadster Show to see the Grasshopper Roadster reproduction built by Dave Shuten and the crew at Galpin Auto Sports is an understatement.
+To say I was blown away at the 2015 Grand National Roadster Show to see the Grasshopper Roadster reproduction built by Dave Shuten and the crew at Galpin Auto Sports is an understatement.
 My jaw dropped!
 Never did I think I would have an opportunity to see this 23 T roadster I so idolized as a youngster up close and personal.